state-alchemists/zrb/docs/technical-documentation/tasks/cmd-task.md

 `List[Env]`: A list of `Env` instances representing the environment variables of the task.

+### `CmdTask._get_fallbacks`

+Retrieves the fallback tasks of the current task.

+An internal method to get the list of fallback tasks that have been set for the task, either statically or through `inject_fallbacks`.
+This is essential for task fallback scenario.

+__Returns:__

+`Iterable[TAnyTask]`: An iterable of fallback tasks.

 ### `CmdTask._get_inputs`

 Retrieves the list of inputs associated with the task.